Measuring Fitness: Aerobic Capacity

 At this point, it is important to clarify that, while post-exercise (recovery) HR provides a crude indication of fitness, monitoring heart rate and respiratory rate during exercise does not.
 Assessing these cardiovascular parameters during exercise only shows how hard a person is working right at that moment.

-Note that if 2 people have the same HR reading while exercising, this does not mean they have the same fitness level.
+Note that if 2 people push their heart rate up to 175 beats per minute when they exercise, this does not mean they have the same fitness level.
 If an aerobically fit person and an unfit person are jogging together at the same pace, the HR of the unfit person will be a lot higher than that of the aerobically fit person.

 Or, stated another way: An aerobically-fit person has to exercise a lot harder to attain a HR of, say, 170 compared to a person who is unfit.
 In fact, a trained athlete may have a HR of only 140 while running at a brisk pace of 10 mph, while an unfit person may send his/her HR up to 170 or higher while only running at 5 mph.